-The only state funding increase was the Student Wellness and Success Funding that is restricted to a limited number of uses.
 New federal grants from the CARES Act significantly increased the amount of federal funds available for use in fiscal year 2021 and the next two years.
-Just under a million dollars of new federal money to offset the effects of the pandemic was spent in fiscal year 2021.
-A majority of the funds were for the additional expenses but there was supplanting of general fund expenses as was allowed.
+Just under a million dollars of new federal money to offset the effects of the pandemic was spent in fiscal year 2021 and 1.7 million dollars was spent in fiscal year 2022.
+Most of the funds were for the additional expenses but there was supplanting of general fund expenses as allowed.

 The School District has two union agreements, one with Norwalk Teachers' Association (NTA) and one with OAPSE Local #269.
 The expiring contract was for three years, July 1, 2018 through June 30, 2021 and included a 1.5 percent base increase each year to the salary schedule along with annual step increases.
-The Board and Unions agreed to a one year extension, ending June 30, 2022 with a base freeze and steps due to the uncertainty in the state budget.
+The Board and Unions agreed to a one-year extension, ending June 30, 2022 with a base freeze and steps due to the uncertainty.